Programmer-Network/yail/README.md

 1. Fork the repository.
 2. Create a new branch for your changes.
 3. Commit your changes and push them to your fork.
-4. Open a pull request against the `main` branch of the `Programmer-Network/yail` repository.
+4. Open a pull request against the `master` branch of the `Programmer-Network/yail` repository.

 Please provide a clear description of the changes in your pull request.